How to use the Propagation tab

 Step 1: Start with the top status area

-Always start by reading the top of the tab.
+Start by reading the header and the status area at the top of the tab.

 Step 2: Choose the Trip Calibration Source